-Inositol is frequently used for metabolic syndrome and polycystic ovary syndrome (PCOS), as well as other medical and mental conditions.
-There are many forms of inositol, but the two most common are myo-inositol (MI) and D-chiro-inositol (DCI).
+Inositol treatment is frequently used for metabolic syndrome and polycystic ovary syndrome (PCOS), as well as other medical and mental conditions.
+There are many forms of inositol, but the two most common are Myo-inositol (MI) and D-chiro-inositol (DCI).

-The same clinical trial discovered that Myo-Inositol improves ovarian function in women with polycystic ovaries (a hormonal disorder causing enlarged ovaries with small cysts).
-Inositol is also used to improve glucose levels and insulin resistance.
+The same clinical trial discovered that Myo-Inositol improves ovarian function in women with polycystic ovarian syndrome (a hormonal disorder causing enlarged ovaries with small cysts).
+The use of inositol for hormonal balance and improving insulin resistance has also been proven effective.
 This is helpful for those with PCOS, as insulin resistance is found in 30-40% of patients.
-While using inositol to manage PCOS remains experimental, many studies suggest inositol can decrease insulin resistance, improve ovarian function, and reduce androgen levels.
+While using inositol treatment to manage PCOS symptoms remains experimental, many studies suggest inositol can decrease insulin resistance, improve ovarian function, and reduce androgen levels.

 There have been established antioxidant and growth-promoting factors of MI.
 Some studies have shown improved embryo and oocyte quality as well as improved overall ovulary function as a result of MI supplementation.
 The ovary also uses high levels of MI to help carry out physiological activities and is thought to increase insulin sensitivity of the ovary to potentially improve egg quality.

-Only small studies have been done to research inositol’s role in mental illness, but so far it has been linked to reduced depression, hostility, tension, and fatigue.
+Besides hormonal and fertility health benefits, inositol is also being studied for potential benefits for mental health, including anxiety and depression.
+Only small studies have been done to research inositol for anxiety and depression but so far, it has been linked to reduced depression, hostility, tension, and fatigue.
 A double-blind controlled trial studying the role of inositol in psychiatry found that MI supplementation may have therapeutic effects for some mental illnesses, but not all.
-Specifically illness related to serotonin selective reuptake inhibitors, such as depression, panic, and OCD.
+Specifically, illnesses related to serotonin selective reuptake inhibitors, such as depression, panic, and OCD.

-As previously mentioned, inositol is known to be useful for glucose homeostasis.
-Gestational diabetes can be difficult to treat with insulin and other oral medications due to side effects, therefore more research is being focused on inositol supplementation.
-Current evidence shows that MI may help reduce the risk of GDM among overweight pregnant women, although more studies are needed to evaluate effectiveness.
+As previously mentioned, inositol supplements can be useful for glucose homeostasis.
+Gestational diabetes can be difficult to treat with insulin and other oral medications due to side effects, therefore, more research is being focused on inositol supplementation.
+Current evidence shows that inositol supplements may help reduce the risk of GDM among overweight pregnant women, although more studies are needed to evaluate its effectiveness.

-Inositol shows positive effects for insulin function during pregnancy and beyond.
-Combined MI and DCI supplementation impacts neurotransmitters in the body and has been shown to improve insulin function and reduce blood glucose rise.
-A pilot study concluded that inositol supplementation is an effective and safe strategy for improving glycemic control in type 2 diabetes.
+Inositol is also being studied to understand how it may help with blood sugar control and aid in insulin sensitivity.
+An Inositol supplement shows positive effects on insulin function during pregnancy and beyond.
+Combined MI and DCI supplementation impacts neurotransmitters in the body and has been shown to improve insulin levels and reduce blood glucose rise.
+A pilot study concluded that inositol supplementation is an effective and safe strategy for improving glycemic control in type 2 diabetes. .

 A systematic review found that inositol supplementation may result in a reduction of triglycerides, total, and LDL-cholesterol (low density) levels, but does not affect HDL-cholesterol (high density) levels.
 More research is still needed to examine the full effect of inositol supplementation on lipid profiles in patients with metabolic diseases.